-TASK 41 : Predict the elevation over the prediction grid by inverse distance squared interpolation.
+TASK 45: Predict the elevation over the prediction grid by inverse distance squared interpolation.

-The idw function is a special case of the krige function.
-Instead of a variogram model it need the inverse distance power to be specified by the idp argument.
-We also specify the maximum number of neighbours to consider, with the nmax argument; in practice this doesn't make much difference since far-away points would receive much lower weights.
+The idw "inverse distance weighting" function is a special case of the krige function.
+Instead of a variogram model it uses the inverse distance power to be specified by the idp argument.
+We also must specify the maximum number of neighbours to consider, with the nmax argument; in practice this doesn't make much difference since far-away points would receive much lower weights.